 In the EEA, the advertising and promotion of medicinal products are subject to both EU law and the national law of individual EEA countries governing promotion of medicinal products, interactions with physicians and other healthcare professionals, misleading and comparative advertising and unfair commercial practices.
 Although general requirements for advertising and promotion of medicinal products are established at the EU level, the details are governed by rules developed in individual EEA countries and can differ from one country to another.
 Examples of regulatory obligations include the requirement that promotional materials and advertising in relation to medicinal products comply with the product's SmPC as approved by the competent authorities in connection with an MA.
+Promotion materials and advertising may also require approval by competent authorities in certain EEA countries.
 Promotional activity that does not comply with the SmPC is considered off-label and is prohibited in the EU.
 Direct-to-consumer advertising of prescription medicinal products is also prohibited in the EU.

 Marketed products in the EEA are subject to substantial continuing regulation.
 This includes, among other things, requirements relating to record-keeping, reporting of adverse experiences, periodic reporting, product sampling and distribution and advertising and promotion of the product.
-For example, much like the Anti-Kickback Statute prohibition in the United States, the provision of benefits or advantages to physicians to induce or encourage the prescription, recommendation, endorsement, purchase, supply, order or use of medicinal products is also prohibited in the EEA.
-The provision of benefits or advantages to physicians is governed by national laws, including anti-bribery laws, industry codes or professional codes of conduct and related national implementing laws.
-Payments made to physicians in certain EEA countries must also be publicly disclosed, and agreements with physicians are often the subject of prior notification and approval by the physician's employer, his or her competent professional organization and/or the regulatory authorities of the individual EEA countries.
+For example, the provision of benefits or advantages to physicians to induce or encourage the prescription, recommendation, endorsement, purchase, supply, order or use of medicinal products is prohibited in the EEA.
+The provision of benefits or advantages to physicians is governed by national laws, including national anti-bribery laws, national sunshine rules, regulations, industry self-regulation codes or professional codes of conduct and related national implementing laws.
+Payments made to physicians in certain EEA countries must also be publicly disclosed, and agreements with physicians may be subject to prior notification and approval by the physician's employer, his or her competent professional organization and/or the regulatory authorities of the individual EEA countries.
 Failure to comply with these requirements could result in reputational risk, public reprimands, administrative penalties, fines or imprisonment.